Science revision

 5. Leaves carry out photosynthesis to make food for the plants and produce oxygen.

-6. The leaves need carbon dioxide, water, chlorophyll and sunlight for photosynthesis.
+6. The leaves need carbon dioxide, water,

 7. The stem holds up the plant to get sunlight.